Safety Model

 Program Load Failure

-If the XDP program fails to load (verifier rejection, missing capabilities):
+If the BPF program fails to load (verifier rejection, missing capabilities):

 Collector Crash